DataIntellectTech/TorQ/docs/dataaccess.md

 3. Else if a unique column of type d exist then it is used.
 4. Else the API will error.

-The primary time column should be the column which provides the greatest insight to the data structure.
+As mentioned above the primary time column is the column which should be used to .
 For example:

 Consider the following table in an HDB: